nicolasserrano/CS/Java/WebApplicationExercises.md

 # Web Applications in Apache Tomcat

-1. Install Tomcat in the "P:" drive or in your pendrive.
+1. Install Tomcat in your pendrive or hardrive.
 Instructions in [Tomcat Server](/CS/Tomcat).
 2. Modify HelloWorld Servlet to show: "Welcome to Software Engineering".
 3. Compile the [webapps/northbrick1/WEB-INF/classes/ProductDataMockup.java file](https://github.com/nicolasserrano/CS/blob/master/webapps/northbrick1/WEB-INF/classes/ProductDataMockup.java).
 4. Create a main file that prints the card information of the requested product in the format shown below using the ProductDataMockup class.
 The requested product is a number from 0 to 3.
 Example: